How to Use the API?

 • If the HTTP status is “200”, the error list contains only non-critical errors (warnings).

-If the API returns a critical error, no actions have been taken on the objects, and the request can be retried, possibly with corrected data.
+If the API returns a critical error, no actions are performed on the objects, and the request can be retried, possibly with corrected data.

 • Example: If a command requires a domain name, but an invalid string (e.g., with spaces) is submitted, the API will return “400” (“Bad Request”).

-• Example: If an SSL certificate installation returns a non-critical error, it means that while the certificate format is correct, the system refuses to install it for the given domain because the domain name does not match the certificate records.
+If installing an SSL certificate returns a non-critical error, it means that while the certificate format is correct, the system refused to install it for the specified domain because the domain name does not match the certificate records.

 HTTP Methods and Their Actions